sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to PostgreSQL.md

 1. Should they move to on-premises first?

 2. Is there any benefit to going straight to Microsoft Azure?
-Does Azure SQL Database take care of all their requirements?
+Does Azure Database for PostgreSQL take care of all their requirements?

 3. Are there any questions we need to answer before we can begin a POC directly to Microsoft Azure?